By Joseph Calhoun of Alhambra

 Value investors did fine during the bear market of 2000-2002.
 Today the overvaluation is more diverse

 What that bottom pane shows is that the median price to sales ratio for the S&P 500 is about 2.2.
 That is higher than in 2000, which was about as obvious a bubble as one is likely to ever see.
 But…. there are big differences between the 2000 and 2016 markets.
 Back then, one could pretty easily avoid the overpriced parts of the market by just avoiding technology.
 Value investors did fine during the bear market of 2000-2002.
 Today the overvaluation is more diverse and diffuse and much harder to avoid.
 Many of the traditional “safe” stocks are also some of the most expensive in the market.
 Proctor and Gamble (3.06), Johnson & Johnson (4.49), General Mills (2.22), Paychex (6.85), Pepsi (2.35), McDonald’s (4.19) and ADP (3.5) are all in the S&P 500 and also in the top 10 holdings of the US Minimum Volatility Index ETF that has seen some of the largest inflows this year.
 Investors seeking safety are crowding into the most expensive part of the market.
-Probably not a recipe for long term success.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Probably not a recipe for long term success.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.